 Instructions

-- Take 3 Tbsp. of Coffee powder in the top cup of the coffee filter.
+- First, put 3 tablespoons of coffee powder into the top part of your coffee filter.

-- This coffee decoction is really strong (more than espresso even) and you can make around 5 cups of coffee from the decoction prepared with 1 cup water.
+- This coffee decoction is incredibly strong, even stronger than espresso!
+You can usually make about 5 cups of coffee from one decoction made with 1 cup of water.

-- Pour around ¼ cup of coffee decoction over the sugar followed by milk after straining it.
+- Pour about a quarter cup of the coffee decoction over the sugar.

 Notes